 Officially registered as "HERBÁRIO UNIP" with the Brazilian Botanical Society, containing about 11,000 Amazonian plant specimens.

-Extraction Laboratory and Extract Library
+More information here - Extraction Laboratory and Extract Library:

 Stores over 2,300 extracts from Amazonian, Atlantic Forest and Antarctic plants at -20°C.

-Evaluates antimicrobial response of plant extracts against veterinary-relevant bacteria and fungi.
+Evaluates antimicrobial response of plant extracts against veterinary-relevant bacteria and fungi. - Antitumor Screening Laboratory:

 Assesses cytotoxic activity of extracts against malignant tumors cultured in vitro, following NCI standards.